Mamiya Press: Mamiya Super 23

-Introduced in 1967, the Super 23 was the first major revision in the series.
+Introduced in August 1967, the Super 23 was the first major revision in the series.
 The body was redesigned, but still retains the rear bellows system.
 The much larger viewfinder includes selectable bright lines for the 100 mm, 150 mm, and 250 mm lenses for the first time.
+The black-finished version of the Super 23 was introduced in October 1969.
 The 100 mm lens became standard.
 M-Back adapter integrated like in the other earlier versions.
-Super 23 G-version available.